 At the end to the 80′s I changed direction and got a seminary degree – I started working on emotional healing, conflict resolution, and communication skills.
 For the next 15 years, together with my wife, I focused on community building with much of that time spent living in intentional community.
 During that time I also stayed involved in building and cooperative business development.

 Dreaming and building again, today I am in the process of repackaging my experience and interests.
-I am working at developing a co-housing type of community with creative small green built cottages.
-I am also working toward certification as a sociocratic community developer to help groups in a collaborative management and decision making process.
+I am developing a co-housing type of community with creative small green built cottages.
+I also work at the relational aspects of community building with a focus on conscious communication, participatory decision making, and conflict transformation.

-Much of my focus today is on consulting – my wife and I love to help people create healthy homes as well as collaborative living and working environments.
+Much of my focus today is on consulting – my wife and I love to help people create healthy homes, as well as collaborative living and working environments.
 Our experience is hands on and goes beyond the nuts and bolts of construction – we focus on the relationships with those we work with.
-We understand the dream and challenge of building, and have learned how to get the best quality in relationship to investment.
-We have experienced the pitfalls and frustrations along the way, as well as the satisfaction of our completed homes and the friends we have made.
+We understand the dream and challenge of building – we have experienced the pitfalls and frustrations along the way, as well as the satisfaction of our completed homes and the friends we have made.

 Email: ron.czecholinski (at) gmail.com Call: 608-669-8226